 Focus and Scope

 The journal was created in 2002 in order to offer a forum for Nordic scholars in English language and literature and to promote the field of English studies in the Nordic countries.
 It is affiliated to the Nordic Association of English Studies (NAES).
-Starting from 2007 the journal is open access and only published electronically with an editorial committee in Göteborg.
+Starting from 2007 the journal is open access and only published electronically.

-We also encourage submissions contrasting English with one of the Nordic languages.
-The policy of the journal is also to provide a possibility for young scholars or PhD students to publish their articles on English language or literature in a peer-reviewed journal along with more established scholars.
+The policy of the journal is also to provide a possibility for early career or doctoral researchers to publish their articles on English language or literature in a peer-reviewed journal along with more established scholars.

 The journal is published online as a continuous volume and issue throughout the year.
 Articles are made available as soon as they are ready to ensure that there are no unnecessary delays in getting content publically available.